ObenaufLab/CaTCH/README.md

 #### Two barcode designs have been tested:

 Christian Umkehrer's original design allows the sample index to be contained in the first read.
-This design can be demultiplexed and quantified in a single step with the barcodingQuantifieer.py script, so no additional step is required for pooled lanes.
+This design can be demultiplexed and quantified in a single step with the barcodingQuantifier.py script, so no additional step is required for pooled lanes.

 *5'-P5adapter_NNNNNN_SampleINDEX_GenotypeTag_BARCODE_template_P7adapter-3'*

 In an effort to move the barcode closer to the start of the read for higher quality, Shona Cronin's design moves the sample index to the end of the construct.
-It is unlikely that the first read will contain the sample index intact, so pooled lanes with this design need to be demultiplexed in advance using the second read of the pair.
+It is unlikely that the first read will contain the sample index intact, so pooled lanes with this design need to be demultiplexed in advance (outside of this package) using the second read of the pair.

 *5'-P5adapter_GenotypeTag_BARCODE_template_SampleIndex_P7adapter-3'*